tytydraco/yessleep/out/The_Twilight_Amusement_Park_PART_1.md

 Anton got tired of our disbelief and yanked us in.

-“**Boo hooo**!
-It’s FREE!
+“**Boo hooo!** It’s FREE!
 Get over it, let’s have some fun already!”

 We couldn’t argue with that.
 Anton ferried us down the cobbled path.